karthik20522/JPEGImageMetadata/README.md

 XMP/IPTC/EXIF Metadata Extractor
 ==================

-Extract EXIF, IPTC and XMP data from JPEG image.
+Extract EXIF, IPTC and XMP metadata from JPEG image.
 This is a modified version of the original EXIF.js project from https://github.com/jseidelin/exif-js

 Usage